COVID-19: Restarting Living Labs Work

 STEP-IN is a coordination and support project funded by the European Union’s Horizon 2020 programme.

-The project will develop an innovative global methodology for the effective analysis and tackling of energy poverty.
-It will help those in need to improve their quality of life, household energy efficiency and overall comfort levels.
+The project develops an innovative global methodology for the effective analysis and tackling of energy poverty.
+It aims to help those in need to improve their quality of life, household energy efficiency and overall comfort levels.